Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 Gesture and Sign Language Recognition with Deep Learning(Easy Friendly Guide)](https://biblio.ugent.be/publication/8573066/file/8573068)

 SO CHECK IT, I want like a off the shelf state-of-the-art 2d pose heatmap detector, with FBI polarity switches on the joints, hear?
 I want like a recurrent neural network that does video frame extrapolation.
 I want a generator network that gives me a bunch of funky poses and a discriminator that throws 'em, and a thing that runs on physics, like actual physics!
+OK LIKE SERIOUSLY, HAS ANBODY ACTUALLY GONE AND MADE A TIME DEPENDENT NEURAL NETWORK, INSTEAD OF SOME HACKED TOGETHER AFTERTHOUGHT FUZZ FILTER FOR POSES.
+I DON'T LIKE THE JITTER AND LITTERALLY YOU'RE THROWING HALF THE GOOD INFORMATION AWAY, ONLY TO RECOMPUTE IT THE NEXT 30TH OF A SECOND!!
+THIS IS NOT how humans PROCESS VIDEO FEEDS!!!